Subscribe now on your favorite podcasting platform: traveling with kids

 One important tip when you visit Evora is to park outside the town walls and walk!

 The streets are very narrow, and at one point, the local roads will take you to an unpaved road that scratched our rental car pretty bad (thank goodness for insurance, but what a not-so-fun lesson to learn!)
 At one point I thought we would get stuck in the bushes in the middle of the field – and all we did was follow the GPS!

 But Evora is definitely worth the trip!
 It has great prices on souvenirs and really fun cork products.
 I got a pair of cork slippers that I love!
 Imagine UGGs but covered with cork instead of suede.
 I wear them around the house in the winter all the time.
 They are super comfy and they remind me of our trip.

 From Lisbon we traveled North to Porto and we made a few stops along the way

 We stayed for a few nights in the village of Nazare, which was a great base to break up the trip between North and South.
 Don’t expect 5-star hotels and amenities here, it is pretty basic but very authentic.

 Nazare is a lovely fishing village off the beaten path.
 It was an unexpected find for us and had the best prices we found on souvenirs.

 In the summer you can spend time on the beach.
 Also, explore Forte de São Miguel Arcanjo that was first constructed in 1577 but has undergone remodeling and expansion on several occasions since then.

-The fort is a popular tourist site, particularly because of its proximity to a surfing area famous for the height of its waves.
+The fort is a popular tourist site, particularly because of its proximity to a surfing area famous for its waves.
 Think 10 story waves!
 It now functions as a lighthouse and a museum, which is devoted in part to surfing.